College of Education and Human Development

 Administrative Officers

-Dr. Amy Lewis, Interim Dean, College of Education and Human Development
+Dr. Emma Savage-Davis, Dean, College of Education and Human Development

-Dr. Lorrie Webb, Assistant Dean, College of Education and Human Development
+Dr. Robin Robinson Kapavik, Associate Dean, College of Education and Human Development

-Dr. Stephen Lenz, Department Chair, Department of Counseling, Health and Kinesiology
+Dr. Michael Moyer, Department Chair, Department of Counseling, Health and Kinesiology

 Dr. Esther Garza, Department Chair, Department of Educator and Leadership Preparation

-Dr. Robin Kapavik, Department Chair, Department of Curriculum and Instruction
+Dr. Rebekah Piper, Interim Department Chair, Department of Curriculum and Instruction

 The College of Education & Human Development is committed to serving the needs of the region by preparing qualified professionals to assume positions of responsibility and leadership in a global society.
 Reflective of this mission, the College of Education & Human Development is dedicated to supporting and retaining quality faculty and staff who nurture and optimize student opportunities while simultaneously pursuing high academic, professional and personal standards that promote student achievement and life-long learning.
 The College of Education & Human Development serves an ethnically diverse population that comprises the university’s student base and seeks to work cooperatively with educators from the surrounding area, education service centers, community colleges, community and business leaders, and professional organizations in promoting excellence in education at all levels.
 Students are expected to uphold the Texas Educator’s Code of Ethics as well as the standards of professional organizations in their fields of study.